-Funding for the city school system comes from local, state and federal sources.
-The state provides 47 percent, and the federal government provides 3 percent of the funding.
-The other 50 percent comes from local sources.
+Greeneville City continues to allocate more than 75 percent of its total budget for instructional expenditures.
+The state provides 50 percent, and the federal government provides 2 percent of the funding.
+The other 48 percent comes from local sources.

-Members of the Greeneville City Board of Education include Craig Ogle, chairman; Cindy Luttrell, vice chairman; Dr. Craig Shepherd, Jerry Anderson, and Brian Cook.
-A student representative position has also been created to serve on the Board of Education.
+Members of the Greeneville City Board of Education include Craig Ogle, chairman; Cindy Luttrell, vice chairman; Jerry Anderson, treasurer; Dr. Craig Shepherd; and Brian Cook.
+A student representative from Greeneville High School also serves on the Board of Education each year.